Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 XML Sitemap

 Submit an XML sitemap through Google Search Console and Bing Webmaster Tools.
-Your sitemap should include all indexable pages, posts, and key category pages.
-Exclude thin content, tag archives with few posts, and any pages you’ve set to noindex.
+Include all indexable pages, posts, and key category pages.
+Leave out thin content, tag archives with few posts, and anything you’ve set to noindex.

-If you’re running WordPress with Rank Math, your sitemap is generated automatically at /sitemap_index.xml.
-Verify it loads correctly and doesn’t include URLs you want to keep out of search results.
+If you’re on WordPress with Rank Math, your sitemap auto-generates at /sitemap_index.xml.
+Verify it loads correctly and doesn’t surface URLs you want excluded from search results.
+Then submit the sitemap URL in Search Console — don’t assume Google finds it on its own.

 Canonical Tags

 Every indexable page needs a self-referencing canonical tag.
-This prevents duplicate content issues from URL parameters, pagination, or syndication.
-Privacy-first sites sometimes have cleaner URL structures because they’re not appending UTM parameters or tracking IDs — but you still need canonical tags to handle edge cases like www vs. non-www and trailing slashes.
+This prevents duplicate content issues from URL parameters, pagination, and syndication.
+Privacy-first sites often have cleaner URL structures because they’re not appending UTM parameters — but you still need canonicals to handle www vs. non-www, trailing slashes, and any edge cases your CMS introduces.

 Digital checklist interface with checkmarks on a purple background representing technical SEO tasks